Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 forward with a bright light?
 If it was fired, we'd expect kickback - not forward momentum.

+Furthermore, if the hex code really was just a program that checks the display, it should only fire once at the beginning, and not mirrored again at the end.

 Unless, like was the case with [Peter Horvath](time-as-a-loop.md#the-second-indicator-peter-horvath), this portion has been inverted and plays backwards.

 ## Matching the Frames Together